moode-player/docs/README.md

 ### Disclaimer ###

-The software contained in this repository is distributed under the [GNU GENERAL PUBLIC LICENSE Version 3](https://raw.githubusercontent.com/moode-player/docs/main/LICENSE) which includes the following disclaimer:
+The software and other materials in this repository are distributed under the [GNU GENERAL PUBLIC LICENSE Version 3](https://raw.githubusercontent.com/moode-player/docs/main/LICENSE) which includes the following disclaimer:

 >15.
 Disclaimer of Warranty.
 >